 - 1. The ability to think, speak, and write clearly and effectively, and to communicate with precision, cogency, and rhetorical force. - 2.
 An informed acquaintance with the mathematical and experimental methods of the physical and biological sciences, and with the main forms of analysis the historical and quantitative techniques needed for investigating the workings and developments of modern society. - 3.
 An ability to address culture and history from a variety of perspectives. - 4.
 Understanding of, and experience in thinking about, moral and ethical problems. - 5.
 The ability to respect, understand, and evaluate work in a variety of disciplines. - 6.
 The capacity to explain and defend views effectively and rationally. - 7.
 Understanding of and experience in one or more art forms other than the visual arts and design.
+General Education for new students starting Fall 2016 General Education at Western Connecticut State University combines course-based competencies with opportunities to explore a wide range of disciplines outside of a student's major.
+The university has identified 10 competencies that support academic success and prepare students for life-long learning.
+There are shared learning outcomes for each competency, which are embedded in courses across the curriculum.
+Competencies may be satisfied in the major, minor or any other area of interest.
+There are no rules about how many competencies can be satisfied in the major.
+The only rules are: - All competencies must be satisfied (as listed here). - All students must complete at least 40 credits outside of their major discipline.
+With this approach, the university has created the opportunity for students to develop essential skills and habits of mind in disciplines where they are most engaged with the material.
+It is important that students explore ideas from several areas of curriculum outside their major, but without an arbitrary limit on that exploration.
 Studies in the Visual Arts - 1.
-Acquisition of a comprehensive set of creative, intellectual and technical skills, along with an ability to make connections between them.
+Acquisition of a comprehensive set of technical, creative, and conceptual skills, along with an ability to make connections between them.
 Students will have an understanding of scale, perspective, tone, color, line, form, light, texture, pattern, balance, and tension. - 2.
 Development and creation of a significant body of work along with the ability to understand and evaluate works of art. - 3.
-Familiarity with the works and philosophies of major artist/designers and a familiarity with contemporary thinking on art and design.
-Graduating majors participate in the annual Thesis Exhibition, which serves as the capstone event, showcasing implementation of acquired skill sets.
-MINOR IN ART Eighteen semester hours are required:
+Capacity to be conversant with the historical record of art history and the works and philosophies of major artists/designers, and the ability to summarize contemporary thinking on art and design.
+Graduating majors participate in the annual Thesis Exhibition, which serves as the capstone event, showcasing their acquired skill sets.
+MINOR IN ART (18 S.H.)
+Eighteen semester hours are required: